funktionio/funktion/ReadMe.md

 # NOTE this open source project is now sandboxed

 Red Hat has stopped funding this OSS project!
-Feel free to fork it and maintain it or we recommend you try use one of these open source alternatives:
+Feel free to fork it and maintain it if you like.

+If you're looking for a kubernetes based FaaS we recommend you try use one of these open source alternatives:

 * [kubeless](http://kubeless.io/)
 * [openwhisk](https://openwhisk.apache.org/)